Clovis Trouille

-Camille Clovis Trouille (24 October 1889 – 24 September 1975) was a French artist known for surrealistic paintings of erotic and anti-clerical subjects.
+Camille Clovis Trouille (24 October 1889 – 24 September 1975) was a French artist known for paintings of erotic and anti-clerical subjects.

 Career

-He was born in La Fère, France, and was trained at the École des Beaux-Arts of Amiens from 1905 to 1910.
+Trouille was born in La Fère, France, and was trained at the École des Beaux-Arts of Amiens from 1905 to 1910.
 His service in World War I gave him a lifelong hatred of the military, expressed in his first major painting Remembrance (1931).
 The painting depicts a pair of wraith-like soldiers clutching white rabbits, an airborne female contortionist throwing a handful of medals, and the whole scene being blessed by a cross-dressing cardinal.

 This contempt for the Church as a corrupt institution provided Trouille with the inspiration for decades of work: